Thejanu/Thejanu/README.md

 # 👋 Hey there, I'm Thejanu Shanthusha!

-Welcome to my digital space where creativity meets code.
+Welcome to my digital space.
 I'm a **future-ready full-stack developer** fueled by curiosity, passion, and just the right amount of caffeine.
 Whether it's crafting sleek interfaces or architecting behind-the-scenes logic, I thrive on building things that live and breathe on the web.

 Oh, and when I’m not writing code you'll probably find me dominating in-game lobbies. 🎮